CameronWFox/CEG4110-HW-01/README.md

 Student Name: Cameron Windsor Fox
 This is the first homework project assignment for my CEG 4110 class of my Senior Year at Wright State University.

+How I ran and tested the Android Application: I have only been able to run the application by using my own phone to test it.
+I could not get an emulator running at all on my computer no matter what I tried.

 Purpose of Application:
 This application is composed of two parts;